leafuk/alexa-simulator-cli/README.md

 `appid ...`

 Set the application ID to the supplied value.
 If you have application ID checks in your skill, you can supply a valid ID by calling this command. `appid amzn1.ask.skill.9a451d2a-4788-482c-ad08-b7af959061b4`.

+`stop`

+Creates an intent request for "AMAZON.StopIntent".
+You can also use `say stop` or `say shut up`.

+`cancel`

+Creates an intent request for "AMAZON.CancelIntent".
+You can also use `say cancel`.

+`start over`

+Creates an intent request for "AMAZON.StartOverIntent".
+You can also use `say start over` or `say restart`.

+`repeat`

+Creates an intent request for "AMAZON.RepeatIntent".
+You can also use `say repeat` or `say say that again`.

+`next`

+Creates an intent request for "AMAZON.NextIntent".
+You can also use `say next` or `say skip`.

+`previous`

+Creates an intent request for "AMAZON.PreviousIntent".
+You can also use `say previous` or `say go back`.